parth-mosaic/github.io/index.md

 ### `organisations`

 **Business Purpose:** Root tenant entity representing a client company.
 Every piece of business data in the platform is scoped to an organisation via `org_uuid`.
 Does **not** extend `Base` — avoids circular FK dependencies since `Base` itself has `org_uuid → organisations.uuid`.
 Branding, feature flags, and SSO configuration are all consolidated into the `settings` JSONB column to reduce table width and group related configuration logically.

-> **2FA Policy Note:** The `force_2fa_for_all` column has been **removed**.
-Two-factor authentication is now exclusively a user-level choice managed via `users.two_fa_enabled`.
-There is no org-level 2FA enforcement — individual users opt in or out via their own account settings.
+Organisations may also enforce 2FA globally for all their employees via the dedicated `force_2fa_for_all` top-level column, overriding individual user preferences at auth time.

 **Base Class:** `db.Model` + `UserAuditMixin`